mapmeld/our-moment-apart/3-sally-marchan/3-sally-marchan.md

 You are from this universe.<br/>
 Earl found evidence that a lab experiment duplicated you.
 He hides it because he is proud of your resilience and the new life that you have made together.
 For a while you had to run, but now you can stop running.<br/>
-You are the new Sally Jacobs.
+You are the new Sally Marchan.
 </blockquote>